switchboard-xyz/d2y-example/README.md

 make docker_publish
 ```

+Common gotcha: make sure this published container is publically visible

 After this is published, you are free to make your function account to set the rate of run for the function.

 ### Initializing the function